elchin-jafar/holbertonschool-higher_level_programming/python-data_structures/README.md

 1 - retrieve element in my_list list which has idx index <br />
 2 - replace element in my_list which placed in idx with given element <br />
 3 - print list elements in reverse order <br />
+4 - make copy of list, and modify new one without touching original one <br />